Frigo History, Family Crest & Coats of Arms

 The surname Frigo was first found in the city of Florence, with Federigo Federighi during the early 14th century.

-Important Dates for the Frigo family
+Early History of the Frigo family

 This web page shows only a small excerpt of our Frigo research.
 More information is included under the topic Early Frigo History in all our PDF Extended History products and printed products wherever possible.